Pol-Other Leaves with Pay

 The university will grant, whenever possible, a leave of absence with pay to any professional/administrative staff member who has completed ten continuous years of university service in such capacity.
 It is anticipated such leaves are to be used for improving the staff member's contribution to the university's research, teaching, or public service missions, or for personal development.
-Such leave may be granted by the President, or designee, for up to three months, not more frequently than every five years, on the recommendation of the professional/administrative staff member's immediate supervisor and the Associate Vice President for Human Resources.
+Such leave may be granted by the President, or designee, for up to three months, not more frequently than every five years, on the recommendation of the professional/administrative staff member's immediate supervisor and the Vice President for Human Resources.

 Immediate Family Member - Biological, foster or adoptive parent, a stepparent, spouse, qualifying adult (see definition), a biological, adoptive or foster child, a step child, a legal ward or a person whom the employee has (or had during the person's youth) daily responsibility and financial support, mother, father, brother, sister, son, daughter, husband, wife, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparents, and grandchildren of both the employee and spouse or qualifying adult.

 An employee must submit a request to use bereavement leave to their supervisor and/or unit head.
 The request should indicate the time(s) and date(s) the leave begins and the return to work.
 The request should also indicate the family relationship to the deceased family member.

 In certain cases, the employee may notify the supervisor of the need to use bereavement leave by telephone.
 The employee would complete the Request for Leave form upon his or her return to work.